danekshea/blockchain-migration-tool-backend/README.md

 ```
 # Things to note
 * 50k mints is the limit with an API key, contact Partner Success if you need to up this limit.
+* There's the ability to offset the tokenIDs in the case that you don't want to mint tokenID:tokenID, be wary fo using this parameter and make sure you don't have collisions etc.

 ## Immediate to-do
 * Add intelligent gas estimation to the EVM minting side
+* More thorough testing of token offset parameter

 ## Long-term to-do
 * Improve the efficiency of the minting requests, they're currently split by unique user addresses but optimally you'd concatenate multiple token arrays with different users into a single batch